 Propagation time = Distance / Propagation speed

-Transmission Time: Transmission time is a time based on how long it takes to send the signal down the transmission line.
+Transmission Time is a time based on how long it takes to send the signal down the transmission line.
 It consists of time costs for an EM signal to propagate from one side to the other, or costs like the training signals that are usually put on the front of a packet by the sender, which helps the receiver synchronize clocks.
-The transmission time of a message relies upon the size of the message and bandwidth of the channel.
+The transmission time of a message relies upon the size of the message and the bandwidth of the channel.

 Transmission time = Message size / Bandwidth

 Input: What will be the propagation time and the transmission time for a 2.5-kbyte

 message when the bandwidth of the network is 1 Gbps?
 Assuming the distance between

 sender and receiver is 12, 000 km and speed of light is 2.4 * 10^8 m/s.